dannov91/carousel-code/readme.txt

 *********** CAROUSELS *************

 Two kind of carousels can be implemented with this code: finite and infinite.
-If you wish to know visually how do they function, refer to the link given in the repo's description.
+If you wish to know visually how do they function, refer to http://carouselcode.surge.sh/

 * The carousel HTML consists of three main parts:
 	1. The <div> with class carousel-container